David L. Steward, Chairman of the Board

 Erika Schenk joined WWT in 2014.
 Erika has responsibility for managing all legal activities and leading the various compliance efforts within the company.
 Before joining WWT, Erika spent three years at The Boeing Company, where she served as Senior Counsel.
 Prior to her time at Boeing, Erika spent 14 years in private practice at Bryan Cave LLP, where she was a partner in the corporate/transactional groups, and served as leader of the firm’s Commercial Practice team.
 During her time at Bryan Cave, Erika worked extensively on behalf of WWT helping negotiate contracts with customers and vendors in addition to helping us with many other important legal projects.

-As VP of federal sales, Bryan Thomas is responsible for federal pre-sales operations including business development, account management and pre-sales engineering.
+As SVP of Public Sector, Bryan Thomas is responsible for WWT’s federal, state and local government and education organizations.
 In his role, Bryan is accountable for developing and maintaining relationships with customers, key vendors, prime integrators and vertical partners.
 Bryan is focused on providing clarity, direction, accountability and education to the field sales team for WWT.
 Bryan has been with WWT since 2000 and has held leadership roles across the federal business unit.
 Bryan holds a bachelors degree in computer information systems from Missouri State University in Springfield, MO.